 Finally, Airflow is highly extensible.
 It plays well with Hive, Presto, MySQL, HDFS, Postgres, and S3, and allows you to trigger arbitrary scripts.

 Luigi was built by Spotify for its data science teams to use to build long-running pipelines of thousands of tasks that stretch across days or weeks.
 It was never intended to replace lower-level processors like Hadoop, but to help stitch tasks together into smooth workflows.
 Like Airbnb, Spotify made Luigi available on an open-source license under Apache.

-Spotify uses Luigi for data processing and the modeling that underpins recommendations, A/B test analysis, to power dashboards and reports, and for typically long running things like Hadoop jobs, dumping data to/from databases, and running ML algorithms.
+Spotify uses Luigi for data processing and the modeling that underpins recommendations; for A/B test analysis; to power dashboards and reports; and for typically long running processes such as Hadoop jobs, dumping data to/from databases, and running ML algorithms.
 Luigi enables complex data pipelines for batch jobs, dependency resolution, workflow management, pipelines visualization, handling failures, command line integration, and more.

-With Luigi, you can set workflows as tasks and dependencies, like with Airflow, but unlike Airflow, Luigi doesn’t use DAGs.
+With Luigi, you can set workflows as tasks and dependencies, as with Airflow.
+But unlike Airflow, Luigi doesn’t use DAGs.
 Instead, Luigi refers to “tasks” and “targets.”
 Targets are both the results of a task and the input for the next task.

 Luigi has 3 steps to construct a pipeline: